kmwang123/cme211-notes/lecture-21/lecture-21.md

   * 8 bytes of the capacity of the vector, number of elements that may be stored before reallocation

 * Memory locations are different in each run of the program.
 This is a security feature to make it harder to introduce malicious code or data.

 ## Multidimensional data

 * How do we handle multidimensional data in C++?

 ### Container of containers

-`src/multi1.cpp`:
+This is basically a vector of vectors (causes things in different rows to be NOT contiguous in memory) `src/multi1.cpp`:

 ```cpp